Price in Trump's crosshairs as expensive travel scrutinized

 "We're going to work through this, and I think we've still got the confidence of the President," Price said.

 Others, however, appeared less confident.
 Inside Price's agency tensions are running high amid the private plane controversy, according to people familiar with the mood there.
-In a sign of how sensitive the story has become, some officials are reticent to even banter in person about the matter
+In a sign of how sensitive the story has become, some officials are reticent to even banter in person about the matter.

+Senate Judiciary Committee Chairman Chuck Grassley, a Republican, sent a letter to Trump asking for an explanation to the travel costs.

+"Considering the many travel options to and from Washington, DC, I'm urging you to emphasize to Cabinet secretaries the necessity of using reasonable and cost-effective modes of travel in accordance with federal restrictions," Grassley wrote.

-And on Capitol Hill, where Price served for more than a decade as a lawmaker from Georgia, confusion abounded about his choice to charter flights.
+Elsewhere on Capitol Hill, where Price served for more than a decade as a lawmaker from Georgia, confusion abounded about his choice to charter flights.

 "I think the President's mad as hell," a Republican senator told CNN.
 The senator spoke anonymously to convey a candid assessment of Trump's mindset.
 "What the f*** was he thinking?"